sutrolabs/census-docs/basics/enrichment.md

 ## How Census Enrichment works

-Once you've defined your enrichments, Census takes care of managing that data, storing it your warehouse as well as making available within Census.&#x20;
+Once you've defined your enrichments, Census takes care of managing that data, storing it in your warehouse as well as making available within Census.&#x20;

 Underneath the covers, Census is running a special type of Sync.
 This sync does a couple of things: